vernierlib/vernier/README.md

 	% brew install opencv

-Optionnally you may install OpenCV and FFTW (recommanded for speed):
+Optionnally you may install FFTW (recommanded for speed):

 	% brew install fftw